 During their surgical procedures, the plaintiffs alleged they were exposed to bacteria from the contaminated heater-cooler devices, specifically the 3T system manufactured by the defendants, and most developed infections resulting in injuries, serious illness, other treatment-related complications, additional surgeries and even death, in some cases.

-The affected plaintiffs filed lawsuits in various districts nationally, including Iowa, North Carolina, South Carolina, Pennsylvania and South Dakota.
+The affected plaintiffs filed lawsuits in various districts nationally, including Iowa, North Carolina, South Carolina, Louisiana, Pennsylvania and South Dakota.
 It can take some time (months or even years) for an NTM infection to develop causing apparent symptoms.
 Accordingly, more plaintiffs are expected to come forward, either joining one of the class action suits or filing an individual legal action.

 The plaintiffs include: